 Each summer, CAPAL places over 10 summer interns in the U.S. Federal Government.
 These internship positions are open to all majors, and are suited for individuals looking to gain real-world federal government experience.
 Many of the CAPAL interns acquire public policy and management skills at the U.S. Department of Agriculture (USDA).
 However, CAPAL also has partnerships with many other federal agencies as well.

-Each CAPAL intern will be awarded a $2,000 stipend to support the successful completion of his or her internship.
+Each CAPAL intern will be awarded a $3,000 stipend and $500 in travel expenses to support the successful completion of his or her internship.
 The early internship application deadline is generally in early March for the following summer.

 Each year, CAPAL awards three scholarships to allow outstanding Asian Pacific American students to spend the summer interning for a federal government agency, a Capitol Hill legislative office, or a non-profit organization, and gain firsthand knowledge of the workings of American government.

-Each CAPAL scholar will be awarded $2,000 in scholarships to support their successful completion of an internship of their choice in the Washington D.C. metro area.
+Each CAPAL scholar will be awarded $3,000 in scholarships to support their successful completion of an internship of their choice in the Washington D.C. metro area.
 Each CAPAL scholar will be responsible for obtaining their own placement.
-The early scholarship application deadline is generally in early March for the following summer.
+The early scholarship application deadline is generally in mid February for the following summer.